-I love Holiday foods, and don’t mind indulging, but I also always try and include some healthier options as well.
-How would you feel about these Strawberry Mini Donuts for Valentines Day?
-They are still incredibly delicious, but are also pretty healthy.
-I made them with 100% whole wheat, reduced the sugar and reduced the fat.
+Quick Strawberry Mini Donuts.
+They are still incredibly delicious but are also pretty healthy.
+I made them with 100% whole wheat, reduced the sugar, and reduced the fat.
 I would say this makes them a better option than the traditional fried donut, although I love those too.

 One secret I have found for tender whole wheat baked goods is adding a little Greek yogurt or sour cream.
 I prefer the nonfat plain Greek yogurt myself, but either will do.
-Not only do these products keep the baked good tender, but also adds in moisture too.
+Not only do these products keep the baked good tender, but also add in moisture too.
 Perfect for keeping whole grain baked goods from drying out.
 Combine all your wet ingredients in another bowl.

 You can easily use these in a regular size donut pan, but there is just something I love about the mini size!.
 These are the ones I use here.